 The correct hot runner system and its installation may determine how well a mold functions and the ensuing molded part quality.
-DuPont thermoplastic resin are semi-crystalline engineering resins with sharp thermal transitions and hot runner tools are thermally very complex systems.
-Therefore it is important to consult the hot runner manufacturer in order to get advice on the manifold and nozzle type selection, dependent on the chosen polymer.
+DuPont thermoplastic resins are semi-crystalline engineering resins with sharp thermal transitions and hot runner tools are thermally very complex systems.
+Therefore it is important to consult the hot runner manufacturer for advice on the manifold and nozzle type selection, dependent on the chosen polymer.

-Some basic rules can be applied when planning a hot runner mold with semi-crystalline thermoplastic resin:
+Some basic rules can be applied when planning a hot runner mold with semi-crystalline thermoplastics.
 The manifold must be naturally balanced.
 Rheological balancing (i.e. adapting nozzle or sub-runner gate size) can only optimize for either equal-filling time (dynamic balancing) or pack-pressure level (static balancing).
 Both together are often contradictory.